Mauri: Byzantine period

 After the fall of Rome, the Germanic kingdom of the Vandals ruled much of the area.
 Neither Vandal nor Byzantine could extend effective rule; the interior remained under Mauri (Berber) control.
 The Vandal army was not a standing army, and under the later Vandal kings (from Huneric to Gelimer), its strength deteriorated.
 No frontier army was set up to protect against Mauri incursions, so the Mauri encroached on the border areas of the kingdom.
-Later, when Belisarius reconquered Africa for the Byzantine Empire in 533–534, he had little difficulty establishing rule over the Vandal Kingdom, but his successors had great difficulty controlling the Mauri, with some of them killed.
+Later, when Belisarius reconquered the Maghreb for the Byzantine Empire in 533–534, he had little difficulty establishing rule over the Vandal Kingdom, but his successors had great difficulty controlling the Mauri, with some of them killed.

-The Vandal king Huneric (477–484) exiled 4966 catholic bishops and priests across the southern border of the Vandal kingdom into Mauri territory.
+The Vandal king Huneric (477–484) exiled 4,966 Catholic bishops and priests into Mauri territory.
 Huneric was an Arian Christian and wanted only Arian clergy in the Vandal kingdom.
-Exiling catholic clergy to the Mauri was thus Huneric's means of establishing Arian dominance in the Vandal kingdom of north Africa.
+The exile of Catholic clergy to the Mauri was thus Huneric's means of establishing Arian dominance in the Vandal kingdom of the Maghreb.

 Hilderic (523–530) was not able to control Mauri attacks.
 In 530 he was deposed and replaced with Gelimer.
 The Byzantine Emperor, Justinian, used this as an excuse for invasion, as he had treaty relations with Hilderic.
 Justinian's general Belisarius quickly reestablished control over the former Roman province of Africa.
 King Gelimer sought refuge with a Mauri chieftain in the city of Medeus on Mount Papua.
 There, he was besieged for three months, until the city's suffering became too unbearable and he surrendered.

 Otherwise, for the most part the Mauri did not resist Belisarius, but waited for the outcome of the battle and gave their allegiance to the Byzantines when it was done.
-The Vandals had lost a great deal of the original Roman territory to the Mauri, including everything west of Caesarea.
-As soon as Belisarius left Africa in 534, the Mauri began raiding again.
+The Vandals had lost a great deal of the original Roman territory to the Mauri, including all areas west of Caesarea.
+As soon as Belisarius left North Africa in 534, the Mauri began raiding again.
 The general Solomon fought a series of campaigns against them, putting a stop to the raids, until a Byzantine troop rebellion in 536.
 Following the troop mutiny the Mauri were able to raid again with impunity into Byzantine territory.
 Solomon was recalled and replaced with Germanus, who pacified the troop rebellion; then Solomon was recalled to fight against the Mauri again in 539.
-Because of the Mauri war and the troop rebellion, the Byzantines had difficulty collecting taxes from the newly conquered province.
-Justinian was preoccupied with wars against the Ostrogoths and Persians and was unable to apply much resource to controlling the Mauri, opening the door to further Mauri rebellions in the 540s and later.
+Due to the Mauri war and the troop rebellion, the Byzantines had difficulty collecting taxes from the newly conquered province.
+Justinian was preoccupied with wars against the Ostrogoths and Persians, and was unable to apply significant resources to controlling the Mauri, opening the door to further Mauri rebellions during the 540s and later.